Potatoes O'Brien

-Potatoes O'Brien is a dish of pan-fried potatoes along with red and green bell peppers and onion.
-The potatoes and the bell peppers are fried (varying according to taste) and are served hot.
-The origin of the dish is disputed.
-The dish has been claimed to originate in the early 1900s from a Boston restaurant known as Jerome's and from a Manhattan restaurant known as Jack's during the same time period.
+Potatoes O'Brien is a dish of pan-fried potatoes along with red and green bell peppers and onion, served hot.
+The origin of the dish is disputed; it has been claimed to have originated in the early 1900s at Jerome's, a restaurant in Boston, or at Jack's, a restaurant in Manhattan, during the same period.

 Variations

 A variation of potatoes O'Brien includes bacon in the dish.

 Potatoes O'Brien can be seasoned many different ways, typically with black pepper, paprika, salt and garlic powder.